 You have options.
 You can:

-a. review the Trial Court’s website regarding COVID 19 at: Court system response to COVID-19.
-The Probate and Family Court has a section of that page with links to other information
+a.
+Review the Trial Court’s website regarding COVID-19 at Court system response to COVID-19.
+The Probate and Family Court has a section on that page with links to other information

 Parent Education FAQs